 The Casa de la Acequia is a colonial building on the pedestrian-only calle San Jerónimo at the intersection with Isabel la Católica.
 The acequias constituted a complex network of canals that distributed agricultural produce throughout the ancient island city.
 These began seriously drying up only in the 18th century.
 They were later covered over entirely.

-A traffic control tower regulated canoes and barge traffic in the vicinity of the canal, called the Acequia de Rodán during the colonial period.
-Today it’s the calle Regina.
+A traffic control tower, here, regulated canoes and barge traffic in the vicinity of the canal.
+Called the Acequia de Rodán, it remained in use for much of the colonial period.
+Today the street is the Calle Regina.
 The tower later was developed into this house which surrounds a patio following the contours of that original canal.
 The same patio may have had loading docks for receiving produce sent from as far south as Xochimilco.
 The architecture surrounding the patio is of great interest to architects and historians for just this reason.
 Some remains of the canal also survive beneath the dining room.

 The present house was greatly enlarged in the 18th century.
 At the time, it was the property of the Count of Guadalupe del Peñasco.
 The building is said to have later been used as a beguinage, that is, as a home for late Alumbrado nuns, possibly of a late gnostic order.
 They may have been, more simply, not affiliated with one of the dominant orders of the time.